tpm2-software/tpm2-abrmd/INSTALL.md

 The `tpm2-abrmd` claims a name on the D-Bus system bus.
 This requires policy to allow the `tss` user account to claim this name.
 By default the build installs this configuration file to `${sysconfdir}/dbus-1/system.d`.
-We allow this to be overriden using the `--with-dbuspolicydir` option.
+We allow this to be overridden using the `--with-dbuspolicydir` option.

 Using Debian (and it's various derivatives) as an example we can instruct the build to install the dbus policy configuration in the right location with the